include-cpp/include-cpp.github.io/resources/new_layout.md

     * This page has moved to the [Organisations](/resources/references/#organisations) section
 * Old '**Recruitment**' Page
     * This page has moved to the [Jobs](/resources/domains/jobs/) page

+## Redirects

+References to the old pages all redirect to this new page.
+Site maintainers can [check the redirects](/internal/check_redirects/).